yushchenko/sencha-touch-talk-at-sydjs/notes.md

 The most obvious difference is screen size.

-Screen real estate is precious.
+Screen's real estate is precious.
 Having 320px width you can forget about many familiar UX patterns like grids and trees with inline editing.
 Obviously we need controls designed **specifically** for mobile.

 > fragment: fingers ...

-Next, for many people it was a lovely surprise that there is no mouse!
+Next, for many people it was a lovely surprise but there is no mouse!
 Tap instead of click, swipe instead of scroll and no hover event at all!
-**How to live in such terrible world ?!!**

 In addition to this we need to handle such fancy interactions like **pinch** and **rotate**.
 Think, the library of our choice should give us a hand here.